Service Learning Instructor Course Submission

 - Students must have the option to take the course for a minimum of 3 credit hours if it is a variable credit course.
 If your course is 1-2 credit hours, exceptions can be made if it is part of a series of courses that requires co-enrollment to equal 3 credit hours or more.
 Contact our center to discuss this option.

-- Service learning should be an integral part of syllabus and include definition.
+- Service learning should be an integral part of syllabus and include a definition of service learning.

 If you would like to consult with our staff about how to get started, find resources, or make connections with community partners, please contact us at firstname.lastname@example.org.